LimeProgramming/USB-serial-mouse-adapter/README.md

 -Lime

 ## Features
-With this adapter you can convert a modern USB mouse to a classic serial mouse.
+With this adapter you can convert a modern native USB mouse to a classic serial mouse.
+That's right, native USB!
+No cheating by secretly using PS/2 compatible mice.
 Want to use an optical mouse on a 386 running Wolfenstein 3D?
 Well now you can!
 Want to use a wireless optical mouse on a 486 running Doom?
 Well you might be able to! (depending on the mouse)

 **Supported Protocols:**
 - Microsoft Two Button